Yes, one avocado has only 2 net carbohydrates and is loaded with 15 grams of healthy monounsaturated fats.

 Avocados can help you stick with your keto diet

-Another benefit of avocados is they can make you feel full (satiated) so your hunger is diminish.
-Yet another study found on PubMed demonstrates that eating the keto-friendly avocado can influence satiety over a subsequent 3 and 5 hour period in overweight adults.
+Another benefit of avocados is they can make you feel full (satiated) so your hunger is diminished.
+Yet another study found on PubMed demonstrates that eating the keto-friendly avocado can influence satiety over a subsequent 3 and 5 hours period in overweight adults.